mb1511/PLSA/README.md

 This package utilises a variety of bionformatics tools and they must be built prior running setup

-Download and build the BLAST package from [NCBI](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/)
+Download and build the BLAST package from NCBI (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/)

 If possible - use [gpu-blast](http://archimedes.cheme.cmu.edu/?q=gpublast) for increased search speed for the f_con module